-- 1. The instructor can notify the appropriate dean that academic dishonesty has occured.
+- The instructor can notify the Vice President for Instructional Services that academic dishonesty has occured.
 The notification will include the following information: - a.
 Name and ID number of the student or students involved - b.
 Proof that academic dishonesty has occurred - c.
 A description of any action already taken by the instructor - 2.
-Once the dean has received this information, he/she will notify the student's advisor and any sponsors or coaches with whom the student is associated of the breech in academic integrity.
-The dean will also notify the student by mail that a second occurrence will result in dismissal from the college. - 3.
-The dean will maintain a file listing students whose names have been turned in for academic dishonesty. - 4.
+Once the Vice President has received this information, he/she will notify the student's advisor and any sponsors or coaches with whom the student is associated of the breech in academic integrity.
+The Vice President will also notify the student by mail that a second occurrence will result in dismissal from the college. - The Vice President will maintain a file listing students whose names have been turned in for academic dishonesty. - 4.
 Should the student be dismissed from the college for academic dishonesty, the student retains the right of pursuing an appeal to the decision as described in the college catalog.